1951 New York Yanks season

-The 1951 New York Yanks season was their second as the Yanks (previously being the New York Bulldogs), and their final season before the franchise was sold and moved to Dallas.
-The team failed to improve on their previous season's output of 7–5, winning only one game.
+The 1951 New York Yanks season was their second as the Yanks (previously being the New York Bulldogs), and their final season in New York before the franchise was sold and moved to Dallas.
+The team failed to achieve their previous season's record of 7–5, winning just one game while tying two.
 They played eight of their twelve games on the road, including seven of the first eight.
 The sole victory came at Green Bay in early December.
 The final game against the neighboring Giants drew less than 6,700, played on an icy field with game time temperature of 17 F.

 The baseball Yankees had the rights to Yankee Stadium, so the football Yanks were forced to move their first two home games (weeks 1 and 2) onto the road, which were both night games.
 The World Series concluded in six games on October 10 and the first home football game came in week five on October 28.

-After the season, the erratic franchise was sold again to a consortium from Dallas, where the players and assets became known as the Texans, using the blue and white color scheme and carrying on the franchise’s legacy of the Dayton Triangles, the final remaining Ohio League founding APFA member.
+After the season, the franchise was sold to a consortium from Dallas, where they became the Texans, using the blue and white color scheme and carrying on the franchise's legacy of the Dayton Triangles, the final remaining Ohio League member.